 Professor Chen teaches philosophy at Zhongshan University.
 He has produced some influential publications in comparative philosophy, phenomenology and Christian thought.

-Jia Wenjuan is a Ph.D.
-Candidate at Sun Yat-sen University.
-Her major is Sociology, specializing in labor research and organization research.
-She has investigated the power of foremen in the private garment industry and the contract system in the Chinese construction industry.
-Her current doctoral dissertation focuses on the change of the power regime in the workplace from a Chinese state-socialism period to a market-socialism period.
-Through a historical comparative perspective, she will research how workers’ protest during the production process in a SOE is shaped by the contradiction between the Chinese official ideology and discourse and market-economy practice.
-This research will argue workers’ continual protest against managers and compromise with managers in the workplace isn’t capable only of changing a power regime but also reproducing one.
+Jia Wenjuan received her Ph.D. in Sociology from Sun Yat-sen University in 2013.
+She is currently a post-doctoral scholar in Sociology at Shanghai University.
+She specializes in labor and organization research, specifically the power of foremen in the private garment industry and the contract system in the Chinese construction industry.
+Her doctoral dissertation focused on the change of the power regime in the workplace from a Chinese state-socialism period to a market-socialism period.
+Through a historical comparative perspective, she researched how workers’ protest during the production process in a SOE is shaped by the contradiction between the Chinese official ideology and discourse and market-economy practice.

 - Tsinghua University